mfix22/gnt/README.md

 ## Contributing
 Contributions are more than welcome!
 This repo is not meant to be owned by me (and if there is a more suitable owner please [let me know](https://github.com/mfix22/gnt/issues)), but rather by the commuity.

+If you have any idea for new types, please submit an issue or PR!